Energy-Efficient Federated Edge Learning with Streaming Data: A Lyapunov Optimization Approach: Simulation Results

 \subsection{Effectiveness of the Data Importance Metric}

 To validate the appropriateness of our proposed data importance metric in \eqref{eq:iptc}, we show the performance comparison with some alternative metrics, including:\footnote{For this part of simulation, the scaling $V$ is kept sufficiently large to reduce the influence from the energy efficiency perspective.} \begin{itemize} \item $\sum_{k\in\Pi(t)}\log(1+|\mathcal{S}_k(t)|)$, \cite{ji2022client}. \item $\sum_{k\in\Pi(t)}|\mathcal{S}_k(t)|$, \cite{xu2021client}. \end{itemize} The feature vectors $\boldsymbol{x}$ and $\boldsymbol{y}_k$ in \eqref{eq:iptc} are computed based on the digit-label collection of the training data.
-As illustrated in Fig. \ref{fig:metricCmp}, our method gives a clear testing loss improvement over the entire training process and better test accuracy at the later iterations compared to the two alternative designs proposed in \cite{ji2022client,xu2021client}.\footnote{Note that due to the difference in optimization framework, only the data importance metrics in \cite{ji2022client,xu2021client} are applied in the simulations.} This highlights the importance of taking into account the statistics of newly arrived data in quantifying data importance, rather than the quantity of accumulated data as considered in the alternative methods.
+As illustrated in Fig. \ref{fig:metricCmp}, our method gives a clear testing loss improvement over the entire training process and better test accuracy at the later iterations compared to the two alternative designs proposed in \cite{ji2022client,xu2021client}.
+This highlights the importance of taking into account the statistics of newly arrived data in quantifying data importance, rather than the quantity of accumulated data as considered in the alternative methods.\footnote{Note that due to the difference in optimization framework, only the data importance metrics in \cite{ji2022client,xu2021client} are applied in the simulations.}